replane-dev/replane-javascript/README.md

 Retry behavior:

-- By default, transient failures (5xx responses or network errors) are retried up to `retries` times with a base delay of `retryDelayMs` between attempts.
+- Transient failures (5xx responses or network errors) are retried up to `retries` times with a base delay of `retryDelayMs` between attempts.
 - You can override these per call via the `overrides` argument.

 ### `client.watchConfigValue(name, overrides?)`